vlang/v/doc/docs.md

 V functions are pure by default, meaning that their return values are a function of their arguments only, and their evaluation has no side effects.

-This is achieved by lack of global variables and all function arguments being immutable by default, even when references are passed.
+This is achieved by a lack of global variables and all function arguments being immutable by default, even when [references](#references) are passed.

 V is not a purely functional language however.

+There is a compiler flag to enable global variables (`--enable-globals`), but this is intended for low-level applications like kernels and drivers.

+### Mutable arguments

 It is possible to modify function arguments by using the keyword `mut`: